Travel.State.Gov >

 Legal Resources > Judicial Assistance Country Information > Azerbaijan Judicial Assistance Information

-Exercise increased caution in Azerbaijan due to terrorism.
+Reconsider Travel to Azerbaijan due to terrorism, armed conflict, and risk of landmines.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-Country Summary: Terrorist groups continue to plan attacks and are a risk in Azerbaijan.
+Terrorist groups continue to plan attacks and are a risk in Azerbaijan.
 Terrorists may attack with little or no warning.
 They may target:

 If you decide to travel to Azerbaijan: